ericstewart/ericstewart.github.io/posts/beginning-my-ruby-journey.md

 Title: The Beginning of my Ruby Journey
 Date: 2024-04-07
-Image: assets/images/photos/irc2003-front-preview.jpeg
+Image: assets/images/ruby.jpg
-Image-Alt: Front Logo of T-Shirt from RubyConf 2003
+Image-Alt: Ruby Programming Language Logo
 Tags: memory-lane,ruby

 The [Ruby](https://www.ruby-lang.org) programming language has been a great part of my software development toolkit over the years.
 A recent find triggered a reflection on how it all began for me.